r3da/stratux-webHud/README.md

 select Desktop Autologin Desktop GUI, automatically logged in as ‘pi’ user
 ````

 Reboot the Stratux RPi.
-Using your favorite browser on iPad, phone, desktop, etc., join the stratux wifi network and go ahead and browse to http://192.168.10.1/hud/hud.html if everything is working, you should see an AHRS display with solid black background.
-Moving the Stratux should show very smooth movement of the AHRS (20 frames/sec.)
+Using your favorite browser on iPad, phone, desktop, etc., join the stratux wifi network and browse to http://192.168.10.1/hud/hud.html if everything is working, you should see the AHRS display with solid black background.
+Physically moving the Stratux should show very smooth movement of the AHRS on the web page.
+(20 frames/sec.)

-Once operation of the AHRS display is confirmed, plug your video cable and verify the HUD projector is working.
+Once operation of the AHRS display is confirmed, plug in your hud video cable and verify the projector is working.
 (I'm using a Kivic HUD, I connected the Kivic HUD device via the 3.5mm TRSS composite video cable from the Stratux jack to the external camera jack on the back of the Kivic.)

 If you need to tweak the view of the HUD screen, the div.hud class in the hud.css file can be edited at the setting transform: scale(x, y) to scale the 2 dimensions to your liking, or even rotate 180° if mounting the HUD from the top of the windscreen.
 It is suggested to not change values for masks and tapes, as they are calibrated by number of pixels to offset based on the speed, altitude, or heading values being applied.